 When the AP has a packet to transmit, it stops the retransmission in the relayed CCA mechanism, and switches to the transmission of the new packet immediately.

+[HB: we should update Figure 1 to show the uplink ACK appearing on the downlink].
 Figure 1 illustrates an example of channel access with relayed CCA mechanism.
 The AP may retransmit packet received from STA1 and STA2 on the downlink channel.
 Other STAs could mark the uplink channel as ‘busy’ in the CCA.indication in order to avoid the collisions on the uplink channel.
 The AP could switch from retransmission of received packet to its own queue as shown in the example of Packet 3 and 4’s switch.

+[HB: we need a Figure 2 to show what happens if the AP is in the middle of a downlink transmission when STA1 sends an uplink transmission.
+In this case, the Uplink CTS frame is delayed.]